Rosario Barone

 Short Bio

 I hold an MSc in Econometrics (2016) from the University of Rome Tor Vergata and a PhD in Statistics (2020) from Sapienza University of Rome.
-My academic journey includes international experiences as a Visiting PhD Student at the University of Plymouth, UK (2018), and as a Visiting Assistant Professor at the University of California, Los Angeles, USA (2025).
+I held postdoctoral positions in Statistics, first at Sapienza University of Rome and then at the University of Rome Tor Vergata, where I have been serving as an Assistant Professor since 2023.
+My academic journey also includes international experience as a Visiting PhD Student at the University of Plymouth, UK (2018), and as a Visiting Assistant Professor at the University of California, Los Angeles, USA (2025).

 Teaching